 One of the most common search engine optimization mistakes we address with new clients is that they may have dedicated pages for each area of law they practice, but not for each type of injury attorney their potential clients are searching for on Google.

-In other words, a personal injury lawyer may have pages for:
+In other words, a personal injury law firm’s website may have pages for:

 - Personal injury